-Where, a = Temperature derived (from LST) and b =Temperature observed (from NIMET station) and N= Total number of sampled points (stations).
-T-test statistics was used to determine whether the two datasets are significantly different from one another or not for 1984, 2000 and 2011.
-The above procedure was implemented in Microsoft Excel 2010 software.
+Where, a = Temperature derived (from LST) and b =Temperature observed (from NIMET station) and N= Total number of sampled stations.
+T-test statistics was used to conclude whether the two datasets are significantly different from one another or not for 1984, 2000 and 2011.
+The above procedure was executed in Microsoft Excel 2010 software formulas and functions.